 My name is Brandon Freeman ...better known as “Private”, and I originally hail from Colorado.
-I started dancing at Colorado State University and with Canyon Concert Ballet.
-I was an artist with ODC/Dance for 16 years in San Francisco, where I toured internationally.
-In the Bay Area, I also had the privilege of working with Amy Seiwert’s Imagery, Berkeley Ballet Theater, Marin Ballet, Western Ballet, Peninsula Ballet, Mark Foehringer Dance Project, Stephen Pelton Dance Theater, Deborah Slater Dance Theater, Janice Garrett and Dancers, Katie Faulkner (Little Seismic Dance), TheaterWorks, Liss Fain Dance, Oakland Ballet Company, and Sonya Delwaide; and was a principle dancer in the movie, ‘The Matrix II: Reloaded.’
+I started dancing at Colorado State University and with Canyon Concert Ballet, in Fort Collins.
+In 1996, I became an artist with ODC/Dance in San Francisco; and to this day I still champion and call home the company that gave me a career of creativity and physicality.
+With ODC, I continue to grow as an artist, dancer, and teacher.
+In the Bay Area, I have also had the privilege of working with Amy Seiwert’s Imagery, Berkeley Ballet Theater, Marin Ballet, Western Ballet, Peninsula Ballet, Mark Foehringer Dance Project, Stephen Pelton Dance Theater, Deborah Slater Dance Theater, Janice Garrett and Dancers, Katie Faulkner (Little Seismic Dance), TheaterWorks, Liss Fain Dance, Oakland Ballet Company, and Sonya Delwaide; and was a principle dancer in the movie, ‘The Matrix II: Reloaded.’
 In the Denver area, I danced for Wonderbound, Colorado Conservatory of Dance, Littleton Dance Academy, Academy of Classical Ballet, and had the honor of being a guest artist with the Colorado Ballet, performing in Glen Tetley’s Le Sacre Du Printemps.